 Behavioral Health Treatment (BHT) Member Satisfaction Survey: The purpose of this study is to assess Member Experience with IEHP's Behavioral Health Treatment (BHT) services.
 BHT services, including Applied Behavior Analysis (ABA) and other evidence-based interventions are based on reliable evidence-based treatments that develop or restore, to the maximum extent practicable, the functioning of an individual.
 BHT Member satisfaction survey results reveal satisfaction in the majority of areas.
-Satisfaction with the IEHP BHT team was relatively higher than prior year in Members receiving the answers or help they needed (100% responding positively, an increase in nearly 3% from 2021).
+The BHT Member satisfaction survey results reveal high satisfaction in most areas.
+Satisfaction with the IEHP BHT team was relatively higher than prior year in Members receiving the answers or help they needed (100% responding positively, an increase in nearly 3% from the year prior).
 In addition, 84% of Members reported satisfaction with their BHT Provider, which remained stable from the previous year.
 There was one question that demonstrated a lower satisfaction rate: 'Does the ABA provider work with the child's other health care and school experts', where only 44.6% of respondents reported positively.
 It is important to note the possible impact of the public health emergency (PHE) may impact this question.
-In addition, as stated below, there are no specific mandates provided to schools nor BHT Providers, stipulating collaboration.
+In addition, it's important to note there are no specific mandates provided to schools nor BHT Providers, stipulating collaboration.